ECB's Draghi wants to buy bonds, but who will sell?

 "If we were to sell bonds, we would make huge capital gains, but we will then have to reinvest that money at a yield of 0.5 percent, set against liabilities at 3.50-3.75 (percent)," said Bart de Smet, the CEO of Belgian insurer Ageas.

-Dutch banks ING ING.AS and Rabobank, Spain's Bankinter (BKT.MC) and rescued lender Bankia (BKIA.MC) and France's BNP Paribas (BNPP.PA) said they were unlikely to sell when the ECB comes knocking.
+Dutch banks ING ING.AS and Rabobank RABN.UL, Spain's Bankinter (BKT.MC) and rescued lender Bankia (BKIA.MC) and France's BNP Paribas (BNPP.PA) said they were unlikely to sell when the ECB comes knocking.

 "The volume of sovereign bonds we own at the moment is not linked to monetary policy," BNP Paribas deputy CEO Philippe Bordenave said.
 "It's linked to the regulation."